sharma05031989/Engine_Friction_Prediction_With_Machine_Learning/README.md

 This algorithm predicts I C engine friction in terms of friction torque based on indepedant variable such as engine speed, oil temperature, coolant temperature and other data.
+At first stage, multivariate linear regression model is used without any data preprocessing.
+Next phase of work will include data preprocessing and friction torque prediction with various machine learning algorithm.